-I have been a modern batik artist for most of my adult life.
-This is the medium that unlocks my creativity and continues to thrill and challenge her.
+Annie has been a modern batik artist for most of her adult life.
+This is the medium that unlocks her creativity and continues to thrill and challenge her.

 The wax marks soak into the fabric and harden quickly, creating a barrier to the natural dyes that are later applied on top of the fabric with a soft brush.
-Layer upon layer of wax goes on layer upon layer of colour

-From the beginning I saw how my artworks could be adapted to the world of design in many different ways.
+Layer upon layer of wax goes on layer upon layer of colour.
+From the beginning Annie saw how her artworks could be adapted to the world of design in many different ways.

-In recent years I have collaborated with numerous designers and architects.
-In these projects my original batiks have been printed and glazed onto an array of surfaces from canvas to voiles to glass.
-I also work closely with skilled weavers in Nepal and India creating bespoke hand woven rugs inspired by and created from my original artworks.
+In recent years she has collaborated with numerous designers and architects.
+In these projects her original batiks have been printed and glazed onto an array of surfaces from canvas to voiles to glass.
+She has also worked closely with skilled weavers in Nepal and India creating bespoke hand woven rugs inspired by and created from her original artworks.

-The next natural step was to transform my artworks into a broad range of designs for homeware and apparel.
-Over the last few years I am proud to have established successful relationships with selected wholesalers and retail partners.
+Her next step was to transform her artworks into a broad range of designs for fabrics, homeware and apparel.
+Over the last few years she is proud to have established successful relationships with selected wholesalers and retail partners.
 Annie’s original source of inspiration, batik, remains the same.
 Translating it from pure art to the world outside is her passion.
 Her creative journey arrives full circle with ‘art for living’.

 This process is a cocktail of the ancient craft of batik, modern technology and the passionate use of colour, pattern and form.
-The desire is to create surface decoration that is both uplifting and playful and where the finished result is a ‘little piece of art for everyday living’.
+The desire is to create surface decoration that is both uplifting and playful and where the final result is a ‘little piece of art for everyday living’.